ipsusu/ipsuShade/README.md

 <h3 align="center"> <a href='https://raw.githubusercontent.com/ipsusu/IpsuShade/master/IpsuShade_ReShadeFolderRelease.zip' target='_blank'> Click here to download IpsuShade files for a fresh ReShade install. </a> </h3>

-1. Download the `.zip` of IpsuShade with ReShade folder names through the link above.
+1. After ensuring you have downloaded ReShade as specified by the my guide, please download the `.zip` of the ipsuShade files above.
+   - The important step here is that you've installed ReShade with <b>all of the avaliable effects</b>.
+There are <b>no shaders provided with ipsuShade, it is all downloaded via the ReShade installer.</b>
-2. Drag and drop the two ReShade folders found inside the `IpsuShade_ReShadeFolderRelease.zip` into your FFXIV installation `\game\` directory.
+3. Drag and drop the two ReShade folders found inside the `ipsuShade_2406.zip` into your FFXIV installation `\game\` directory.
 Be sure to merge and overwrite the existing `reshade-presets` and `reshade-shaders` folders.

     - For the Steam version, your directory is most likely: `C:\Program Files (x86)\Steam\steamapps\common\FINAL FANTASY XIV Online\game\`